 - This will generate a URL that can be used to trigger a rebuild of the deployment.

-- Follow the instructions to create a Webhook in your Optimizely project.
+- Follow the instructions to create a webhook in your Optimizely Feature Experimentation project.

 - Use the

-Deploy HookURL Generated from the previous section to create the Optimizely Webhook.
+Deploy HookURL generated from the previous section to create the Optimizely Feature Experimentation webhook.

 When a user makes a change to the Optimizely Project using the UI, the Webhook hits Vercel's